willymcallister/willymcallister.github.io/_articles/diode-example.md

 The $i$-intercept is $27.5\,\text{mA}$.
 The slope of the line is $-\dfrac{1}{120}$.

-When resistor has its upper terminal connected to a fixed voltage it produces a line with this distinctive negative slope.
+When a resistor has its upper terminal connected to a fixed voltage it produces a line with this distinctive negative slope.
 This line has the nickname *load line*.
-Load lines also come up when we study transistors.
+The other place load lines come up when we study transistors.

 Now we set the two equations equal to get one equation in one unknown, $v_{\text D}$,